peco-tina/InfraSight-kodtest/README.md

 ## Build & Test

-Building is driven by Maven.
-Use Java 11 when building with maven.
+Building is driven by Maven (https://maven.apache.org.)
+Use Java 11 (https://adoptium.net/temurin/releases/?version=11) when building with maven.
 Use JAVA_HOME to override which Java maven will use.
 Example in Windows:

 > set JAVA_HOME=C:\Program Files\Eclipse Adoptium\jdk-11.0.17.8-hotspot